nesi/puppet-puppet/README.markdown

 * **storeconfigs**: If this is set to `true` the puppetmaster wills store all puppet clients' configuration, which allows exchanging resources between nodes (i.e. virtual and exported resources).
 The default value is `false`.
 * **storeconfigs_backend**: Setting this will configure the backend terminus for `storedconfigs`.
 The default omits the setting enabling the default ActiveRecord store.
 Setting this parameter automatically sets `storeconfigs` to `true.
 * **regenerate_certs**: When set to true the `puppet::master` class will regenerate the puppetmaster SSL certificates post install, which [can resolve some SSL issues](#Troubleshooting).
+* **environmentpath**: This sets the path to a directory containing a collection of [directory environments](https://docs.puppetlabs.com/puppet/latest/reference/environments_configuring.html).
+This can use the internal puppet variables like `$confdir`.
+The default is undefined and leaves this value unconfigured.
+* **default_manifest**: This sets the default main manifest for directory environments, any environment that does not set a manifest will use this manifest.
+The default is undefined, which will revert to the puppet default of `./manifests`.
+* **basemodulepaths**: This expects an array of paths for a Puppetmaster to look for Puppet Modules.
+This list must include `/usr/share/puppet/modules` and will append it if omitted.
+The default is undefined, which will revert to the puppet default.
+* **autosign**: This sets the path to either an `autosign.conf` whitelist of approved domain names and globs, or an executable that can verifiy host names for [policy based autosigning](https://docs.puppetlabs.com/puppet/latest/reference/ssl_autosign.html).
+The default is undefined, which will use the whitelist in `$confdir/autosign.conf` by default.
+* **autosign_conf_path**: This sets the path to the `autosign.conf` whitelist file if the default path of `$confdir/autosign.conf` is not desired.

 **NOTE**: Setting the `http` report handler without providing a reporting URL to the `reporturl` parameter may lead to unexpected behaviour by the Puppetmaster.